Home Compare GEHC vs TMO

 GE HealthCare Technologies vs Thermo Fisher Scientific: Which Stock Looks Stronger in 2026?

-GE HealthCare Technologies holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
+GE HealthCare Technologies holds the cleaner structural position, with the lead spread across valuation and profitability.
+Thermo Fisher Scientific still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Thermo Fisher Scientific, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with GE HealthCare Technologies, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.